Akpo1000/AMAZON_PRODCT-REVIEW/README.md

 * Customer engagement: user review, titles, and content
 * Each row represents a unique product, with aggregated reviewer data stored as comma-separated value
   - Total Records: 1,465 Rows
   - Total Fields: 16 Columns
+## Tools used
++ Microsoft Excel (for data cleaning and visualization)

+## Cleaning Steps
+Load data to Excel query editor
+* Slipt column by delimeter to separate values, to obatain Product_Category
+* Slipt column by character to separate values, to obtain Product_ID

+## Calculated Columns
+Created four new columns to enhance analysis: